seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 - Improved and faster code completion
 - Improved auto-indentation
 - Improved handling of chained method calls and property accesses
-- Standardized way to delegate a program’s entry point with the @main attribute
+- A standardized way to delegate a program’s entry point with the @main attribute
 - Swift Numerics, for numerical computation in Swift
 - Apple/swift-numerics: Numerical APIs for Swift
-- Swift Argument Parser, build your command-line tools with Swift
+- Swift Argument Parser for building command-line tools
 - Introducing where clauses on contextually generic declarations
 - Multi-Pattern catch clauses
 - Float16